"I have got a Jurassic / Cretaceous coral sample ...

 • a clear statement whether I am allowed (1) to make a small polished section (2) to cut the specimen, and (3) to make thin section(s).
 Thin sections are sometimes necessary for correct determination and will be returned with the samples to you (or what remain).

 5. Give me at least six months.
-Determination may be easy, but sometimes I cannot send your samples immediately back to you (I prefer to send it from Europe or the USA).
+Determination may be easy, but sometimes I cannot send your samples immediately back to you (I prefer to send them from Europe).

 Download RTF file with sample label.